pomonam/kronfluence/README.md

 It also supports several other Hessian approximation techniques: `identity`, `diagonal`, `KFAC`, and `EKFAC`.
 The implementation is compatible with [Distributed Data Parallel (DDP)](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html), [Fully Sharded Data Parallel (FSDP)](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html), and [`torch.compile`](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html).
-See [DOCUMENTATION.md](https://github.com/pomonam/kronfluence/blob/main/DOCUMENTATION.md) for detailed description how to configure.
+See [DOCUMENTATION.md](https://github.com/pomonam/kronfluence/blob/main/DOCUMENTATION.md) for detailed description on how to configure the experiment.

-### Example
+### Examples

+The [examples](https://github.com/pomonam/kronfluence/tree/main/examples) folder contains several examples on how to use Kronfluence.

 **TL;DR:** You need to prepare the trained model and datasets, and pass them into the `Analyzer`.